top of page

 Aiden has won second prize at the National Arts Centre Bursary Competition, awards from the Peabody Conservatory of Music, and he has collaborated with many of the world's finest musicians including Marin Alsop, Brian Manker, Rachel Mercer, Joseph Johnson, Astrid Schween, Johannes Moser, Steven Doane, Peter Wiley, Brannon Cho, and Alexander Shelley.

-Aiden earned his bachelors degree from the Schulich School of Music under the direction of Matt Haimovitz, and a masters degree and diploma from the Peabody Conservatory of Music under the direction of Alan Stepansky.
+Aiden earned his bachelors degree from the Schulich School of Music under the direction of Matt Haimovitz, and a masters degree and graduate diploma from the Peabody Conservatory of Music under the direction of Alan Stepansky.
 He is currently playing a cello made by the French luthier Paul Kaul from the year 1908, and a bow made by Bernard Walke.

 bottom of page